hyperledger-labs/splice/README.md

 For your first issue, you can take a look at [issues labelled with the `starter` tag](https://github.com/DACH-NY/canton-network-node/issues?q=is%3Aissue+label%3Astarter).
 Else, please ask your onboarding buddy for help with getting started on the code base.

-### The Flake Rotation
+### The Support Rotation

+(AKA "Flake Rotation", "Flaky Test Duty")

-The Canton Network team has a formal support rotation in the form of our flake process.
-Each of our weekly sprints has a pair of engineers assigned to be responsible during the sprint for driving the resolution of test failures that occur in our test environments (`Staging`, `DevNet`, and `TestNet`) during that sprint.
-For the engineers on flake duty, this work is their priority over any other issues on which they may be working.
+The Canton Network team has a formal support rotation.
+Each of our weekly sprints has a pair of engineers assigned to be responsible during the sprint for driving the resolution of test and cluster failures that occur in our test environments (`cimain`, `devnet`, `testnet` and others) during that sprint.
+For the engineers on support duty, this work is their priority over any other issues on which they may be working, with failures of partner-facing clusters (`testnet` and `devnet`) taking priority over other types of failures.

-The job of an engineer on flake duty is to _drive the resolution_ of failures.
-This does not mean these engineers are responsible for fixing all problems themselves, nor does it even mean everything should be fixed.
+The job of an engineer on support duty is to _drive the resolution_ of failures.
+This does not mean that these engineers must fix all problems themselves, nor does it mean that everything should be fixed.
 Driving the resolution means clearly communicating status of the issue as it progresses from beginning to end, marshalling any other staff on the team needed for a resolution, and then helping organize the work to fix.
-Canton Network is a team effort, and the team should be brought in to resolve flakes as it is helpful.
+Canton Network is a team effort, and the team should be brought in to resolve failures and flakes as it is helpful.
 The team may also decide based on priorities and future plans that a specific failure isn't worth the time to fix.
 This is fine, as long as there is consensus on the decision and it is clearly